Schwitzd/IaC-HomeRouter/README.md

 This repository contains the Terraform code I've developed to configure my MikroTik router.
 The purpose of this repository is to provide a structured and repeatable way to manage and automate the setup of MikroTik routers using Infrastructure as Code (IaC) principles.

+My initial idea was to use this project as a backup, start with a new router and run `terraform apply`, the router would magically be ready with everything I needed.
+But in the end I realised that this was not feasible due to the complexity of the configuration, which required intermediate steps in Terraform and could not be applied in one step.

 ## Why Terraform

 I decided to configure my MikroTik router with Terraform for several reasons:

 1. **Love for Automation**: As a DevOps guy, automation is at the heart of what I do.
 By automating the configuration of my router, I can ensure consistency, reduce manual errors and save time on repetitive tasks.

-2. **Infrastructure as Code (IaC)**: I believe in the principles of Infrastructure as Code.
+1. **Infrastructure as Code (IaC)**: I believe in the principles of Infrastructure as Code.
 Managing my network infrastructure through code allows for better version control and repeatability.

-3. **Skill Improvement**: Working on this project is also a great way for me to improve my Terraform skills.
+1. **Skill Improvement**: Working on this project is also a great way for me to improve my Terraform skills.
 It provides a practical, hands-on opportunity to explore advanced features.

-4. **Configuration Tracking**: With Terraform, I can easily track changes to my router's configuration.
+1. **Configuration Tracking**: With Terraform, I can easily track changes to my router's configuration.
 In addition to reading changelogs, I can discover every single setting that is altered after an upgrade process, ensuring that I maintain full control and visibility over my router settings.

-5. **Backup**: Using Terraform provides a creative alternative to traditional backup methods for my router.
-By storing my router's configuration as code, I can quickly and reliably restore my settings if needed, leveraging the benefits of version control and automation.
+1. ~~**Backup**: Using Terraform~provides a creative alternative to traditional backup methods for my router.
+By storing my router's configuration as code, I can quickly and reliably restore my settings if needed, leveraging the benefits of version control and automation.~~

 ## Getting Started